Types of Spectra

 You can see the continuum emitted by the arc around the absorption band, and then the dark absorption band with the two Sodium lines in the middle.
 So the phenomenon actually occurs because Kirchoff absorption occurs inside the tube, along with continuous emission.
 A more detailed spectral distribution to the right shows clearly what's happening.
 The absorption that occurs on the D1/D2 doublet is clearly visible.

 Self-absorption usually happens with resonance lines, i.e. with lines whose transitions terminate at the ground state.
 For example, the sodium D1/D2 lines above are resonance lines.
 However, when the density of the discharge plasma is high, enough absorption on the resonance lines causes self-absorption on other lines as well.
-Here is a similar absorption which happens on the lines of Mercury under high pressure, although less pronounced.
+Here is a similar absorption which happens on some of the visible lines of Mercury under high pressure, although less pronounced.
 This is the blue Mercury line, followed by the corresponding spectral distribution.

 Approximating the Profile of Lines Suffering Self-absorption